This product is not currently available. For more information, including distributor inventory, please contact us.

 Retrofit your installation into a smart grid and improve grid reliability with cost-effective solutions

-Engineered for durability, the IKI-50 is compliant with IEC and IEEE standards, and its design ensures consistent performance in harsh conditions from -25 °C to +75 °C - enhancing grid transparency and reliability, and also reducing costs.
+Engineered for durability, the IKI-50 is compliant with IEC and IEEE standards, and its design helps ensure consistent performance in harsh conditions from -25 °C to +75 °C, enhancing grid transparency and reliability while reducing costs.

-Customers benefit from increased network transparency and proactive maintenance capabilities, leading to swift fault resolution and reduced operational costs.
-The IKI-50 helps network owners to ensure a continuous, reliable power supply through detailed, real-time data and robust fault management - elevating the efficiency and reliability of energy distribution networks.
+Customers benefit from increased network transparency and proactive maintenance capabilities, resulting in faster fault resolution and reduced operational costs.
+The IKI-50 helps network owners provide a continuous, reliable power supply through detailed, real-time data and robust fault management, elevating the efficiency and reliability of energy distribution networks.

 1. Directional Fault Detection in 3-Phase Underground Power Grids (IEEE) (English)